 A person who is not a child’s parent can become the guardian of the child by utilizing either a California Family Law Court or a California Probate Law Court.
 Both Courts address guardianship proceeding to determine custody of a minor child.
 Additionally, a California Probate Court can be utilized by the petitioning party to attain a legal adoptive status of the minor child after a two-year guardianship has been in effect without the need to file a separate action for adoption.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
+The Law Offices of Edward Misleh, APC is a law firm that in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California guardianship, California child custody, California grandparents’ rights, California visitation, and California child support.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 California Minor Child Guardianship Under the Family Code